|Alexander Molodozhentsev (PhD)||Project leader

-Users are expected to have access to either one of the experimental end-stations provided by ELI Beamlines and may bring their own complete experimental equipment, which can be installed in the E5-LUIS experimental area.
+LUIS photon beam users are expected to have access to either one of the experimental end-stations provided by ELI Beamlines and may bring their own complete experimental equipment, which can be installed in the E5-LUIS experimental area.